 Good Food Guernsey

-The Eat Drink & Be Local summer festival series focusing on the island's food, drink and artisanal crafts returns in 2021.
-The Seafront Sundays are a staple in the Guernsey summer calendar and were certainly missed in 2020!
+The Eat Drink & Be Local summer festival series focusing on the island's food, drink and artisanal crafts returns in 2023.
+The Seafront Sundays are a staple in the Guernsey summer calendar and are always popular.

-Starting on 30 May with EDABL, Seafront Sundays take place on select Sundays throughout the summer months, when St Peter Port's seafront becomes traffic free and bursts into life with themed stalls packed full of delighful produce and products and al fresco dining.
+Seafront Sundays take place on select Sundays throughout the summer months, when St Peter Port's seafront becomes traffic free and bursts into life with themed stalls packed full of delighful produce and products and al fresco dining.
+Each Seafront Sunday has a different theme, but all offer the chance to stroll along the seafront, enjoying the casual friendly atmosphere.
 Visit their website for more information.